Why SARC

 For the CIO / CTO

 - Cloud parity is real.
-Same Terraform shape on AWS / Azure / GCP / on-prem.
+Same Terraform shape and ArgoCD GitOps on AWS / Azure / GCP / OpenShift.

 - CI parity is real.
 Same compliance gates on GitLab CI / GitHub Actions / Azure DevOps.